gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 - [ ]  Ensure that openssl is installed and can be accessed from the powershell.
 Use the "openssl version" to check the path accessibility.

 ## Task 1: HelloBootCamp
+- [ ]  BootCamp orientation of hardware and software.
+Logistics and distribution of available resources.
 - [ ]  Attach the Trust X to your platform and execute the E01_HelloBootcamp example.
 - [ ]  What is the current XMC and Trust X library version?
 - [ ]  Find out which file stores the Trust X library version number?